bwiernik/meta-workshop/exercises/B_basic-meta-analyses.md

 # Exercise B

-Use the `metafor::dat.normand1999` dataset in metafor.
+Use the `metadat::dat.normand1999` dataset in metafor.
 This dataset contains results from 9 studies on length of hospital stay in days for stroke patients who receive either specialized care or routine care.
-See `?metafor::dat.normand1999` for details.
+See `?metadat::dat.normand1999` for details.

-1. Make a new dataset with **standardized mean differences**, but compute the sampling error variance for studies by using the **average effect size** across the included studies by add the argument `vtype = "AV"` to your `escalc()` call.
+1. Make a new dataset with **standardized mean differences**, but compute the sampling error variance for studies by using the **average effect size** across the included studies by adding the argument `vtype = "AV"` to your `escalc()` call.

    A. Make a forest plot of these data.
 Include study labels.